 Within the Division of Humanities at HKUST, strengths in linguistics and applied linguistics lie in three broad areas.
 A well-established area of expertise is the study of synchronic variation and diachronic evolution in the Chinese language, contributing to the understanding of the use of, and change in, language.
 Researchers in this area, under the aegis of the Center for Chinese Linguistics (CCL), conduct qualitative and quantitative studies on the comparison of contemporary Chinese dialects as well as on various types of Chinese language historical documents, with a particular emphasis on vernacular records of regional varieties.
 The CCL houses a number of databases of early Chinese dialects.
 The second area of specialism is the study of Chinese tones (pitch variation signaling word identity) and how they are learned, through phonetic and psycholinguistic research.
 This program of research activity aims to uncover the mechanisms in native and non-native listeners’ use of prosodic information, and thereby to explain speech processing in Chinese as a second language.
 The third research area lies at the intersection of language education and the sociolinguistics of mobility.
 Attention here is upon the critical analysis of communicative practices relating to migrant language pedagogy, language diversity, language policy, and literacy, identity and culture.

-The literature program in the Division of Humanities at HKUST has a concentration of expertise in the study of Chinese literature and film from the mid-nineteenth century to the present day.
+The literature, Film, and Media Studies program in the Division of Humanities at HKUST has a concentration of expertise in the study of Chinese literature and film from the mid-nineteenth century to the present day.
 We have particular strengths in Chinese and transnational/Asian literature of the late-nineteenth and early twentieth centuries and in modern and contemporary Chinese literature.
 Our faculty have also pioneered the study of other media, from photography to animated film.
 A unique feature of literary study at HKUST is our creative writing program, providing students with hands-on writing experience and close interaction with the leading Chinese writers of the day.

 The philosophy program in the Division of Humanities at HKUST has a distinctive profile.
 It focuses on Chinese and Comparative Philosophy in cooperation with the China Studies oriented mission of the Division of Humanities.
 Our program promotes knowledge and appreciation of ancient and contemporary Chinese thought and the philosophical dialogue between East and West.
 We value and promote a variety of approaches to doing philosophy and have broad strengths in Chinese and Japanese Confucianism, classical Daoism, Chinese and Indian Buddhism, comparative philosophy, as well as analytical and continental philosophy.